Hartnup Disease

 Diagnostic Criteria

-Diagnosis of Hartnup disease is established by detecting increased urinary excretion of neutral amino acids, especially tryptophan, alongside low plasma levels of these amino acids.
-Clinical features such as photosensitive dermatitis and neurological symptoms support the diagnosis.
-Genetic testing confirming mutations in the SLC6A19 gene provides definitive evidence.
-Laboratory findings exclude other causes of aminoaciduria, and response to niacin supplementation may aid in diagnosis.
+Diagnosis is established by detecting increased urinary excretion of neutral amino acids, particularly tryptophan, on amino acid chromatography.
+Clinical features such as photosensitive rash and neurological symptoms support the diagnosis.
+Genetic testing confirming mutations in the SLC6A19 gene provides definitive confirmation.
+Differential diagnosis includes other causes of pellagra and aminoacidurias, which must be excluded.
+The combination of characteristic clinical presentation and biochemical findings is essential for diagnosis.

 Pathophysiology